Craft Mobile FAQ

 What’s the fixed charge?

-Will I be charged if I go on holiday?
+Will I be charged if I am away for a long period of time?

 To help you minimise the consumption of energy while you’re away, you can turn off your heating via your programmer.
 However, do remember to keep your thermostat above 7 degrees to protect pipes from freezing.